A New Charlotte Tilbury Palette Just Launched — For 24 Hours Only

 For the third year in a row, Charlotte Tilbury has dreamed up a new iteration of the Instant Eyeshadow Palette.
-For 2019, the highly coveted piece has been reimagined as Starry Eyes to Hypnotize, inspired by the mesmerizing colors of the night sky.
+For 2019, the highly coveted piece has been reimagined as Starry Eyes to Hypnotise, inspired by the mesmerising colours of the night sky.
 To up the ante, you only have 24 hours — starting at 4:00 a.m. today — to shop it before it's gone.
 (According to the brand, last year’s palette racked up a waitlist of over 40,000 shoppers by the sale’s end.)

-The palette retails for $75, and will be available exclusively on CharlotteTilbury.com.
+The palette retails for £60, and will be available exclusively on CharlotteTilbury.com.
+However, if you miss out on the palette this time around, not all hope is lost: Starry Eyes to Hypnotise will be making a return this December, just in time for the holiday season.
 It's never too early to start planning your ultimate holiday party look, right?

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.